httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Serializing a Key {#ser-key}

-Given a key as input_key:
+Given a key as input_key, return an ASCII string suitable for use in a textual HTTP header value.

 0. If input_key is not a sequence of characters, or contains characters not allowed in the ABNF for key, fail serialisation.
 1. Let output be an empty string.